sairash/danfe-v/README.md

 <br>

 Danfe is a now **turing complete** programming language that I am hacking up in my spare time.
-It's active on developement and will take much more time to be useable.
+It's active on developement and mostly useable except the performance issues.

 ## Concept